AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 com.adobe.cq.wcm.spi.AssetDelivery.getDeliveryURL(Resource resource, Map<String, Object> parameterMap)
 ```

+>[!WARN]
+>
-**Please note that direct URL embeds in an experience that's not built through Core Components running on AEM Sites CS are in violation of Media Library licensing terms.**
+>Direct URL embeds in an experience that is not built through Core Components running on AEM Sites CS are in violation of the Media Library licensing terms.

 ### What is the URL of an image delivered by the new image service? {#url}